brodycj/cordova-sqlite-legacy/README.md

 - Multi-page apps
 - Use within [InAppBrowser](http://docs.phonegap.com/en/edge/cordova_inappbrowser_inappbrowser.md.html)
+- On WP(7/8), very large integer values will be stored as negative numbers (see
+- [#195](https://github.com/litehelpers/Cordova-sqlite-storage/issues/195) - fix is available for very large INTEGER values on WP(7/8)
+- SAVEPOINT(s)
-- FTS3/FTS4 is not tested or supported for ~~Amazon Fire-OS or~~ WP(7/8)
+- FTS3/FTS4 is not tested or supported for WP(7/8)
-- R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled), ~~Amazon Fire-OS~~ or WP(7/8)
+- R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled), or WP(7/8)
-- UNICODE characters not fully tested in the Windows "Universal" (8.1) version
+- UNICODE characters not fully tested
-- Use with triggers, JOIN and ORDER BY RANDOM
+- Use with TRIGGER(s), JOIN and ORDER BY RANDOM
 - Use of Android version with Amazon Fire-OS (reported to be broken)
 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.